1. Introduction

 An Advisory Broker will contact you for a deeper fact find and share information on how we can best enhance your portfolio.

-We will conduct a full RCP in accordance with FCA regulations to ensure that your appropriate risk profile is set.
+We will process your application in accordance with FCA regulations to ensure that your appropriate risk profile is set.
 You will then have access to an extensive suite of investments, supported by your dedicated Advisory Broker.